American Pastor Andrew Brunson is now facing what could amount to the rest of his life in a Turkish prison.

 A 62-page indictment – a diatribe against Christianity and Israel – claims that the Christian pastor living out his Christian faith, including through “humanitarian aid, education, and training,” is terrorism.
 If convicted, he faces 35 years in a Turkish prison – essentially a life sentence for the 50-year-old American pastor.

-His trial starts on April 16th.
+His trial resumes October 12th.
 Time is of the essence.

 Christianity is on trial.
 Christianization isn’t terrorism.
 It’s an absolute outrage.

 Pastor Andrew peacefully served the people of Turkey as a Christian pastor – following the law without issue – for 23 years.